Both retailers and manufacturers will no doubt be familiar with SKUs and their role within the supply chain and buying process.

 You should avoid duplicating a SKU within your own catalog; this is essential for ensuring good inventory tracking and to provide your customer with the correct information at all times.

 Even if a product has been removed from the catalog, try not to re-use old SKUs as this may cause identification problems or shipping errors.
+With a PIM system, you can analyze your SKU catalogs to identify and resolve any duplicate SKUs.

 The usefulness of SKUs is mainly internal, as it allows for more accurate inventory tracking, and has a positive impact on other business areas: